JaneliaSciComp/ssh_cluster_tunnel_for_vscode/README.md

 4. Ensure that `python` is installed.
 We recommend installing `python` from conda-forge via `pixi`.

+# Command line usage

+The script can be invoked with no argument or a single argument.
+The default action when no argument is provided depends on the host.

+* `python tunnel.py start_job` - Copy the script to `~/tunnel.py` on the login node.
+Queue the job.
+* `python tunnel.py queue_job` - Queue the job from the login node.
+Default action on the login node.
+* `python tunnel.py run_job` - Get a free TCP port.
+Change the job description to the port number.
+Start `sshd`.
+Default action on a compute node.
+* `python tunnel.py proxy` - Run `ssh -W $hostname:$port $login_node`, retrieving the variables from the login node.
+Default action on a workstation that is not the login node or a compute node.
+* `python tunnel.py kill_job` - Terminate the job.

 # Usage and testing

 Executing `ssh hpcx` should be sufficient to test if the command can establish a connection to the compute node.
 VSCode parses the SSH config file and should present an option to connect to `hpcx`.